Muguai/BoxinatorFrontEnd/README.md

     - view all orders
     - edit orders' statuses
     - edit shipping rates

+  More information can be found in the user manual in the Documentation folder.

 ## Installation and deployment
 Clone to a local directory: